BCDevOps/devops-platform-workshops/101-lab/content/11_debugging_containers.md

     ```
 ### RSH and RSYNC
 RSH (**R**emote **SH**ell) is available to all normal pods through the web console under the `Terminal` tab, as well as through the
 `oc rsh` command.
 This allows you to remotely execute commands from the pod.
+For more information, you can view the [RedHat documentation](https://docs.openshift.com/container-platform/4.15/nodes/containers/nodes-containers-copying-files.html)
 - With your choice of access, rsh into one of the application pods and test access within the namespace.
 First, get a list of pods in the dev namespace.
 ```
 oc -n [dev] get pods